mlisonek98/spotifyFellowshipApplication/README.md

 WELCOME TO THE CALENDAR

-created by Marko Lisonek for the Spotify Fellowship Application process
+Created by Marko Lisonek for the Spotify Fellowship Application process

 In this Application you can view all 12 months, and create an event for all of your up-coming events.
 The events will be displayed on the calendar with their start time and name.